GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/README.md

   - attack: Train models with backdoor attacks.
 You have to specify the attack method and its parameters
   - defense: Train models with backdoor defenses.
 You have to specify the defense method and its parameters

+Note that you cannot use different modes in the same run.
+You have to run the framework multiple times for each mode.

+See [How to use](./how_to.md) for more details.

 ### Clean

 ```bash